henrikglass/erodr/README.md

 For input and output, Erodr so far only deals with grayscale heightmaps in Netpbm grayscale image format, i.e. \*.pgm files.
 With no other specified options except the input file (with -f), Erodr will run a simulation with the default parameters (listed above) and output the result to *output.pgm*.

-# A known issue
-Input images that contains completely black areas can cause erodr to produce spike artifacts.
-This is because any erosion below the minimum value (0) simply wraps around to the maximum value.
-Why isn't this fixed?
-Because I'm lazy.
-Also, because there is a simple workaround; just raise the floor a bit.
-If you experience this issue, open your image in an image editor and lower the contrast slightly before using it with erodr.
-Alternatively, feel free fix the issue yourself and create a pull request.

 # Contribution
 This project was written entirely for fun.
 If anyone wants to contribute feel free to create a pull request.